yining-mao/Moon-Shape-ICML-2023/README.md

 ```
 @inproceedings{liang2022nonlinear,
-  title={On the nonlinear correlation of ML performance across data subpopulations},
+  title={On the nonlinear correlation of ML performance betweem data subpopulations},
   author={Liang, Weixin and Mao, Yining and Kwon, Yongchan and Yang, Xinyu and Zou, James},
   booktitle={ICML},
   year={2023}